evilmartians/lefthook/docs/full_guide.md

 ```

 ## More info
-Have a qustions?
+Have a question?
 Check the [wiki](https://github.com/Arkweid/lefthook/wiki).